EathanAtki-es/jira-improvement-suggestions/README.md

 This approach balances simplicity with clarity, ensuring streamlined workflows without sacrificing essential insights into task progress.
 Let me know if this aligns with your needs or if you'd like more specific examples!

 When a feature fails QA, it’s generally best to have it move to a specific **"Failed"** status rather than directly back to **"In Progress"** or **"Ready**."
-This "Failed" status clarifies that the feature needs attention due to QA issues, while allowing teams to prioritize it, assess failure reasons, and decide next steps.
+This "Failed" status clarifies that the feature needs attention due to QA issues, while allowing teams to prioritise it, assess failure reasons, and decide next steps.
 Here’s how this approach can benefit the workflow:

 ---